-A-weighting The A-weighted sound pressure level in decibels, denoted dB(A) is the unit generally used for the measurement of environmental transportation or industrial poise.
-The A-weighting scale the measurement of environmental, transportation or industrial noise.
-The A-weighting scale approximates the sensitivity of the human ear and correlates well with subjective perception of oodiido hours as defined in the PRINP.
+A-weighting The A-weighted sound pressure level in decibels, denoted dB(A) is the unit generally used for the measurement of environmental, transportation or industrial noise.
+The A-weighting scale approximates the sensitivity of the human ear and correlates well with subjective perception of sounas hours as defined in the PRINP.